devgurung141/telco_project1/README.md

 * Find percentage of churn
 * Does dependents effect on customer churn?
 * Do customers who churn have a higher average monthly charge than customers who do not churn?
-* Is contract type driving factor of customer churn?
+* Is contract type a driving factor of customer churn?
 * Do customers with tech support less likely to churn than customers without tech support?

 # The Plan